puutaro/CommandClick/md/js_interrface/jsArgs.md

 # JsArgs

-This interfce pass argment to script
+This interfce pass argment to script.
+Mainly, this interface is used with button `setVariable` option.

 ```js.js